Poilievre takes on crime, drugs, word terminology, and the media in London, Ont.

 Poilievre chose a playground in Old East Village (OEV) to spread his 'Stop the Crime' message.

 "Jail, not bail, for repeat violent offenders who will no longer be eligible for bail, house arrest, probation, or parole," he said.
-"We will secure our borders with high-powered scanners"
+"We will secure our borders with high-powered scanners...
+That will ensure that shipping containers can no longer bring drugs and guns in and stolen cars out."

 Aiming at the prime minister, Poilievre cited new Statistics Canada data on crime.